There’s no denying that evidence of bankruptcy can make it difficult to secure a mortgage.

 Why use a mortgage broker?

-The team here at CLS Money are specialists in securing mortgages for customers who have experienced bankruptcy or have a history of poor credit.
+The specialist mortgage broker team here at CLS Money are market leaders when it comes to securing mortgages for customers who have experienced bankruptcy or have a history of poor credit.